pantheon-systems/documentation/source/content/relaunch.md

 Custom domains can only be attached to a single site environment at any given time.
 For scenarios where you want to move a custom domain to a new site, you must first remove the custom domain before it may be re-connected elsewhere on Pantheon.

-This procedure temporarily uses the existing HTTPS certificate until the new one is generated and ready for use.

 ### Will my site experience downtime?

 If you follow the process outlined above, downtime will be minimal.

-Once you complete step 2 above, the domain is unreachable until you add it to a new site in step 3.
+Once you complete step 2 above, the domain is unreachable until you complete the relaunch procedure.
 We recommend that you open the new site's Dashboard in another browser tab, then copy and paste the domain name from the old site to the new for a quick transition.
 You can also use [Terminus](/terminus) to run the two commands in immediate succession.

 Set the TTL as low as possible (most DNS providers set a lower limit of 300 seconds, or 5 minutes).
 Having a long TTL on the changing DNS records increases how long you have to wait until you start getting routed to the new site dashboard.